 Success with your ASC 842/IFRS 16 project will require you to keep your leasing information accurate, complete, and up-to-date.
 Learn which systems you will need to source data from to identify new leases and track changes to existing contracts.
 Understand which downstream systems need lease accounting information, such as journal entries and depreciation expenses.

 With the deadlines for the new lease accounting standards approaching quickly, many companies are asking how software can help automate the tasks required for the transition period.
 US GAAP filers adopting ASC 842 will be required to provide three years of comparative reporting.

-Learn how our Lease Accounting functionality is one of the fastest ways to transition to the new lease accounting standards.
-This brochure will explain the implementation deadlines; differences between real estate and equipment leases; and key systems that need to be integrated with lease accounting.
+Learn how our Enterprise Lease Accounting functionality is one of the fastest ways to transition to the new lease accounting standards.
+This brochure will explain the implementation deadlines, differences between real estate and equipment leases, and key systems that need to be integrated with lease accounting.